Oceanic climate

-Regions where oceanic or subtropical highland climates (Cfb, Cfc, Cwb, Cwc) are found.
+Regions where oceanic or subtropical highland climates (Cfb, Cfc, Cwb, Cwc) are found as of 1991-2020, using the -3 °C threshold for the coldest month.

-An oceanic climate, also known as a marine climate or maritime climate, is the temperate climate sub-type in Köppen classification represented as Cfb, typical of west coasts in higher middle latitudes of continents, generally featuring warm summers and cool to mild winters (for their latitude), with a relatively narrow annual temperature range and few extremes of temperature.
-Oceanic climates can be found in both hemispheres generally between 40 and 60 degrees latitude, with subpolar versions extending to 70 degrees latitude in some coastal areas.
-Other varieties of climates usually classified together with these include subtropical highland climates, represented as Cwb or Cfb, and subpolar oceanic or cold subtropical highland climates, represented as Cfc or Cwc.
+An oceanic climate, also known as a marine climate or maritime climate, is the temperate climate sub-type in Köppen classification represented as Cfb or represented as Do under the Trewartha climate classification, typical of west coasts in higher middle latitudes of continents, generally featuring warm summers and cool to mild winters (for their latitude), with a relatively narrow annual temperature range and few extremes of temperature under Köppen's system or mediocre growing seasons with mild winters under Trewartha's.
+Oceanic climates can be found in both hemispheres generally between 40 and 60 degrees latitude, with subpolar versions extending to 70 degrees latitude in some coastal areas and some hot-summer oceanic climates extending to just north of 35 degrees North latitude in North America and Honshu and just south of 35 degrees North latitude in Mainland China under the Trewartha classification.
+Other varieties of climates usually classified together with these under the Köppen system include subtropical highland climates, represented as Cwb or Cfb, and subpolar oceanic or cold subtropical highland climates, represented as Cfc or Cwc.
 Subtropical highland climates occur in some mountainous parts of the subtropics or tropics, some of which have monsoon influence, while their cold variants and subpolar oceanic climates occur near polar or tundra regions.

+Cause

+Physical mechanisms

+Oceanic climates are primarily influenced by the thermal properties of the ocean and by the prevailing atmospheric circulation of the mid-latitudes.
+Water has a higher heat capacity than land and can store large amounts of solar energy during the warmer months, releasing this energy gradually during the colder months.
+This reduces seasonal temperature contrasts in coastal areas compared with locations at similar latitudes farther inland.

+In the mid-latitudes, prevailing westerly winds frequently transport maritime air masses from the ocean toward the continents.
+The passage of extratropical cyclones and associated frontal systems contributes to frequent changes in weather and to precipitation throughout much of the year.
+As a result, oceanic climates generally have relatively mild summers, cool to mild winters, and a comparatively small annual temperature range.

+Ocean currents can further modify these characteristics by transporting heat between different parts of the ocean.
+The effect of ocean circulation is particularly important in western Europe, where the North Atlantic Ocean and its associated circulation contribute to relatively mild conditions compared with other regions at similar latitudes.
+However, regional climate is determined by the combined effects of oceanic heat transport, atmospheric circulation, latitude, elevation, and topography rather than by any single ocean current.